Masquerade-Circus/bench-test/README.md

 Bench-test provides the same hooks as mocha, `before()`, `after()`, `beforeEach()` and `afterEach()`. `before()` and `after()` run only once by suite. `beforeEach()` and `afterEach()` run before and after each benchmark respectively.

-Also bench-test provides an `onCycle()` hook that runs on every completed cycle of each benchmark

 ## Tests
 Although bench-test is not a test-runner, you can run tests using `expect.js` or another library to check in each cycle that the benchmark is good.